Do you love gambling? If so, you’ll love Macau—it’s a paradise

 The only significant beach in Macau that’s large enough to be a tourist destination is Hac Sa Beach, aka Black

 The entire stretch is about 9 miles long, so big crowds aren’t really a concern.
 This area is free to the public,

 The Gondola at the Venetian Macau

 gondola rides at The Venetian.
 Three different canals are available.
-You can choose to ride with a larger group OR (for a bit more money) arrange a private gondola tour.
+You can choose to ride with a larger group

-activity when in Macau.
+-A gondola trip is an essential activity when in Macau.

 The guides are well-trained vocal performers who will serenade you as you travel.
 The price for the private

 The House of Dancing Water

 million, it’s the only space of its kind.
 It has a 3.7 million gallon water tank that can transform from a pool to a

 motorcycle stunts.
 The tickets are no more expensive than what you’d pay to see a show in Vegas, but the show